 You’ve been a blogging fan for a long time.
 What are your top three blogging secrets?

 I’m not sure if they’re exactly secrets, but my top three blogging tips are:

 Understand that blogging isn’t just writing.
-If you want to be good at it, you’ll want to learn the analytics and some SEO basics as soon possible.
-Keywords, content structure, and linking are just as important as a being a good writer.
+If you want to be good at it, you’ll want to learn analytics and some SEO basics as soon as possible.
+Keywords, content structure, and linking are just as important as being a good writer.